google/go-cloud/samples/wire/README.md

 finally we create an event with that greeter.
 With all the initialization done, we're ready to start our event.

-In the design here, we are using dependency injection.
-We pass in whatever each component needs.
+We are using the [dependency injection][di] design principle.
+In practice, that means we pass in whatever each component needs.
 This style of design lends itself to writing easily tested code and makes it easy to swap out one dependency with another.

-The idea of dependency injection isn't much more complicated than this.
+## Using Wire to Generate Code

 One downside to dependency injection is the need for so many initialization steps.
 Let's see how we can use Wire to make the process of initializing our